 This study is based in the Department of Radiotherapy, University Medical Center in Utrecht, The Netherlands.
 The link to the study protocol can be found here.
 Email for more information.

 PRESENT – Bone metastases

 This ongoing study is based at the University Medical Centre in Untrech.
 The protocol for the first trial based in the cohort comparing conventional radiotherapy with stereotactic body radiotherapy in patients with spinal metastases can be found here.
 Email for more information.

 This ongoing study is based in the University Medical Center, Utrecht, The Netherlands.
 The study started life as the ProspectIve data CollectioN Initiative on Colorectal cancer (PICNIC) study – a prospective observational cohort study.
 This study is now national and has changed its name and now has 59 participating centres throughout the Netherlands and almost 10,000 participants.
 The links to the study protocol can be found here.
 Email more information.

 This is a prospective, observational cohort study aiming to collect information on 700 patients diagnosed with mesothelioma over the next ten years.
 This will provide a much-needed picture of the natural history of the disease, as well as symptom course and outcomes.
-The study is currently recruiting in Bristol and Oxford, with eight further sites in set-up across the UK.
+The study is sites across the UK.
 ASSESS-meso is funded by the Avon Mesothelioma Foundation.
-Within ASSESS-meso, we have designed TILT – a Trial of Intra-pleural bacteriaL immunoTherapy, using the TwiC methodology.
+Within ASSESS-meso, we have designed TILT – a Trial of Intra-pleural bacteriaL immunoTherapy, using the TwiC approach.
 This is an NIHR-funded feasibility study of a novel treatment, with embedded qualitative interviews to explore participants' experiences.
-We are aiming to open to recruitment in October 2017.
-For any information on either study, please Anna Bibby.
+Recruitment opened 2017.
+For information on either study, please Anna Bibby.